 Wax Digital cannot be held responsible for the consequences of sharing items (be that links, pictures or other media) on a social network or in any other public forum.

 Social media platforms and third party websites are subject to their own terms and conditions and privacy policies, which you should read before commencing use of those sites.

 (8) Where we store your personal information

 By submitting your personal information, you agree to this transfer, storing or processing.
 Wax Digital will take all steps reasonably necessary to ensure that your personal information is treated securely and in accordance with this Privacy Notice.
-Predominantly the personal information will only be stored in the UK, with some client specific data being held outside the UK, based on where our client locations are.

 All information you provide to us is stored on our secure servers.
-It may be necessary to store this data on another UK based server for a period of time should the main server be inoperable and whilst the main server issue is being resolved.
+It may be necessary to store this data on another server for a period of time should the main server be inoperable and whilst the main server issue is being resolved.
 If this occurs, Wax Digital customers will be informed through a specific communication which will include further details of that incident.

 Wax Digital will take all steps reasonably necessary to ensure that your personal information is treated securely and has processes in place to help prevent unauthorised access to confidential information about you that is under our control.